caiquecos/data-engineering/README.md

 This repository consists in developing in docker, airflow and postgresql an ETL pipeline to extract internal pivot caches from consolidated reports [made available](http://www.anp.gov.br/dados-estatisticos) by Brazilian government's regulatory agency for oil/fuels, *ANP (Agência Nacional do Petróleo, Gás Natural e Biocombustíveis)*.

-To execute the execution, open your IDE and the challenger folder, after opening, run the command docker-compose up.
+To execute, open your IDE and the challenger folder, after opening, run the command docker-compose up.

 To view the DAG created in the project, access http://localhost:8080/ and view the username and password in the docker-compose.yml file.